ProfessorManhattan/buildr/README.md

-# Builder
+# @tainted/builder

-Collection of utilities to automate the build process for a Megabyte app.
-Does stuff like compressing images, acquiring missing translations, and generating static files using configs.
+A collection of build tools used by Megabyte apps